We may earn commission from affiliate links →

-As per the most strict Greek traditions, deeply connected with its Orthodox religion, Christmas is a day for a family reunion.
-Long hours spent baking, stuffing, mixing in the kitchen are followed by huge dinner tables where every member of the family finds a place to eat, celebrate, and rejoice.
+As per the strict Greek traditions, deeply connected with its Orthodox religion, Christmas is a day for a family reunion.
+Long hours spent baking, stuffing, and mixing in the kitchen are followed by huge dinner tables where every family member finds a place to eat, celebrate, and rejoice.

 During Christmas, tickets are often sold out since it is common for people to travel from one corner of the country to another to spend the holidays with friends and family.